M

 English teacher in Italy

-While Italy is usually flocked to by vacationers, it’s also on many digital nomads’ bucket lists.
+Italy is also on many digital nomads’ bucket lists, although vacationers usually flock there.
 After all, who wouldn’t want to work remotely in a place rich in history, impressive architecture, and incredible food?

-As an online English teacher traveling around Italy, you’ll love the ease of traveling across the country by train and finding co-working spaces.
-If you prefer to work in cities with more developed infrastructure, you’ll find Milan, Rome, or Florence as the most attractive options.
-However, if you’re looking to stay in smaller cities with a lower cost of living, some of the excellent choices are Sicily, Bari, and Naples.
+You’ll love the ease of traveling across the country by train and finding co-working spaces as an online English teacher traveling around Italy.
+You’ll find Milan, Rome, or Florence as the most attractive options if you prefer to work in cities with more developed infrastructure.
+However, some of the excellent choices are Sicily, Bari, and Naples if you’re looking to stay in smaller cities with a lower cost of living.

 • Digital Nomad Tip: The Italian government has approved the “Self-Employed Visa,” which will let digital nomads and freelancers legally work in Italy for one year and be eligible to get a permanent visa after five years – you’ll want to stay tuned for this!